MORYX-Industry/application-developer-training/chapter-1-basics.md

 **Products UI**.

 Click on the plus button to open the 'Product Importer' menu.
-This title may sound a bit confusing, but it let's you add new products.
+This title may sound a bit confusing, but it lets you add new products.

 > *Note* The naming here comes from the fact, that you wouldn't necessarily add
 > products here, but 'import' them from other systems.